a The Bombay Review anthology, curated by our editors.

 - Current Role

 Yes, you might have mentioned the same above.
 Thank you for your patience in answering this again.
 It is a more specific, directed question.
 The format is – ‘WorkTitle/Student – Company/University – Since year’.
-Here are some examples – ‘MA Student – The Avengers Academy – Since 2008’, ‘Jr. Analyst – Shield Infotech – Since 2015’, ‘Unemployed – I am my own master – Since graduation in 2020’
+Here are some examples – ‘MA English Student – The Avengers Academy – Since 2008’, ‘Jr. Analyst – Shield Infotech – Since 2015’, ‘Unemployed – I am my own master – Since graduation in 2020’

 - Current Address

 This is important for two reasons – 1, this is where the contributor copy, and your payment will be sent if your work is selected in the anthology.
 2, it is where the contract might be sent as well.
-Can be anywhere in the world; because of our successful projects in countries like Iran, Lebanon, Turkey and Syria (Read the TBR special editions and watch the videos of our events there!), most countries that the the United Nations, or its man child, deem to be whatever they deem to be and we don’t care what they deem, are now serviced by us and you will get mail there.
+Can be anywhere in the world; because of our successful projects in countries like Iran, Lebanon, Turkey and Syria (Read the TBR special editions and watch the videos of our events there!), most countries that the the United Nations, or the US, deem to be whatever they deem to be and we don’t care what they deem, are now serviced by us and you will get mail there.
 Although we are waiting to find readers and lovers of the magazine in Pyongyang (@kimjongun)

 - Picture Attachment